Echtzeitsysteme/iflye/README.md

 PATH=/opt/gurobi811/linux64/bin/:$PATH
 ```
 * Clone this Git repository to your local machine and import it: *File -> Import -> General -> Existing Projects into Workspace*.
 Import all projects.
-* Inside the runtime workspace, build all projects (Project -> Clean... -> Clean all projects) to trigger code generation.
+* Inside the runtime workspace, build all projects (*Project -> Clean... -> Clean all projects*) to trigger code generation.
     * Build the projects *network.model*, *network.model.rules*, *network.model.rules.racka*, *network.model.rules.rackb*, and *network.model.rules.vnet* with the black eMoflon hammer symbol.

-A good start point to verify your installation is to run the included unit tests, see [this section](#tests).
+A good start point to verify your installation is to run the included unit tests, refer to the [test section](#tests).

 ## Usage (running simulations)

-After finishing the installation steps, one may run simulations, e.g., from the *examples* project.
+After finishing the installation steps, you may run simulations, e.g., from the *examples* project.
 There are some examples for network generators as well as embedding algorithms.
-All examples contain a `public static void main(final String[] args)` method as entry point and can be run as *Java appication* from within the eclipse workspace.
+All examples contain a `public static void main(final String[] args)` method as entry point and can be run as *Java appication* from within the Eclipse workspace.

 ### CLI usage

-One may want to run the whole program as one exported file, e.g., on the CLI for measurement purposes.
+You may want to run the whole program as one exported file, e.g., on a server via the CLI for measurement purposes.
 To export the whole project as executable JAR file, follow this step:
 * *File -> Export... -> Java/Runnable JAR file -> Next -> (Chose your launch configuration) -> (Chose the export destination) -> Library handling: Package required libraries into generated JAR -> Finish*